Numbat: Early records

+The first classification of specimens was published by George Robert Waterhouse, describing the species in 1836 and the family in 1841.Myrmecobius fasciatus was included in the first part of John Gould's The Mammals of Australia, issued in 1845, with a plate by H. C. Richter illustrating the species.

 Conservation status

 At the time of European colonisation, the numbat was found across western, central, and southern regions of Australia, extending as far east as New South Wales and Victorian state borders and as far north as the southwest corner of the Northern Territory.
 It was at home in a wide range of woodland and semiarid habitats.
 The deliberate release of the European red fox in the 19th century, however, is presumed to have wiped out the entire numbat population in Victoria, NSW, South Australia and the Northern Territory, and almost all numbats in Western Australia.
 By the late 1970s, the population was well under 1,000 individuals, concentrated in two small areas not far from Perth, at protected areas of the Dryandra forest and at Perup.

 The population recognised and described as a subspecies by Finlayson, M. fasciatus rufus, is presumed to be extinct.

 The first record of the species described it as beautiful, and its popular appeal led to its selection as the faunal emblem of the state of Western Australia and initiated efforts to conserve it from extinction.

 The two small Western Australia populations apparently were able to survive because both areas have many hollow logs that may serve as refuge from predators.
 Being diurnal, the numbat is much more vulnerable to predation than most other marsupials of a similar size: its natural predators include the little eagle, brown goshawk, collared sparrowhawk, and carpet python.
 When the Western Australia government instituted an experimental program of fox baiting at Dryandra (one of the two remaining sites), numbat sightings increased by a factor of 40.

 An intensive research and conservation program since 1980 has succeeded in increasing the numbat population substantially, and reintroductions to fox-free areas have begun.
 Perth Zoo is very closely involved in breeding this native species in captivity for release into the wild.
 Despite the encouraging degree of success so far, the numbat remains at considerable risk of extinction and is classified as an endangered species.

 Since 2006, Project Numbat volunteers have helped to save the numbat from extinction.
 One of Project Numbat's main objectives is to raise funds that go towards conservation projects, and to raise awareness through presentations held by volunteers at schools, community groups and events.

 Numbats can be successfully reintroduced into areas of their former range if protected from introduced predators.